radioation/SGDKRocks/05_menacer/README.md

 ### Calibration
 The lookup table gives pretty good results, but don't line up with the sights of my Menacer.
+Different Sega and Radica Menacers are unlikely to have the same offsets as mine, so hardcoding an offset isn't a great idea.
 To compensate for this I added code that:
 1. Has the user aim at a target at the center of the screen
 2. Has the user fire 10 shots with the trigger.
 The code saves the lookup values for each shot